 as a midnight visit from a witch!

+Should you trust a financial advisor?
 I was recently reading an article that referenced a survey about the degree of trust people place in different professionals.
 The survey was done by John Hancock.
-The thing I found striking was that people trust their financial advisor more than any other professional, including their primary doctor or their accountant.
-Let us get a few things straight in this farce.
-Read the rest of this entry »
+The thing I found striking was that people trust their financial advisor more than any other professional.
+This includes their primary doctor or their accountant.
+Let us get a few things straight.